INTERSECT-training/intersect-training.github.io/pages/code-of-conduct.md

 participation in activities (in person or online).

 ## Standards for Behavior

+The INTERSECT project welcomes and encourages participation in our community by people of all backgrounds and identities.
+The INTERSECT project is committed to promoting and sustaining a culture that values mutual respect, tolerance, and learning.
+We work together as a community to help each other live out these values.

+We believe that a community comprised of people with different perspectives and backgrounds is stronger, more vibrant, and produces better software and better research.
+A community where people treat each other with respect has more potential contributors, more sources for ideas, and fewer shared assumptions that might hinder the achievement of our goals.

 All communication should be appropriate for a professional audience including people of many different backgrounds.
 Please always be kind and courteous.
 There is never a need to be mean, rude, or disrespectful.
 Thank you for helping make this a welcoming, friendly